100+ Years of Excellence

-Kansas City University of Medicine and Biosciences is home to the oldest medical school in Kansas City, Mo., and the largest in Missouri.
+Kansas City University is home to the oldest medical school in Kansas City, Mo., and the largest in Missouri.

 The Kansas City College of Osteopathy and Surgery (KCCOS) is founded.
 George J. Conley, DO, becomes the college's first president.
 Classes begin in a building at 7th and Wyandotte.